 Leadership is more than just a skill.
 Strategic leadership requires an understanding of organizational development, program evaluation and general business principles.
-Within the HRD program offered at CGU, students take part in an innovative curriculum that incorporates training in organizational behavior, organizational development, change management, global HR and diversity, and program and organizational consulting, giving them the competitive edge in today's job market.
+Within the HRM program offered at CGU, students take part in an innovative curriculum that incorporates training in organizational behavior, organizational development, change management, global HR and diversity, and program and organizational consulting, giving them the competitive edge in today's job market.

 Leading Edge Curriculum

 Our leading edge curriculum is designed with the full-time professional in mind.
 The benefits of our program are:

 - Flexibility for full-time professionals as most courses are seven-weeks in length

 - Mastery of core HR areas and our consistent focus on strategy gives our graduates a competitive edge through attaining a strategic HR mindset

 - With a typical course load of two courses per module, graduation is possible in less than two years

 Principles of HR Management is an introductory 4 unit course which explores internal and external issues that influence an organization's decisions and policies affecting its human resources.
 Critical HR functions will be explored to provide a solid understanding of the many issues confronting the HR professional.
 (This is a pre requisite course for students with little or no HR work experience.)
 Follow this link for a syllabus